maazkhandev75/BrickBreaker/README.md

 - Game over screen with option to restart or exit.

 ## important notice
- the game will not show graphics in windows terminal you have to use windows console host to play the game....
+ the game will not show graphics in windows terminal you have to use windows console host to play the game by changing default terminal in setting in of cmd or terminal....

 ## How to Play